learn-co-students/sinatra-view-and-controller-readme-walkthrough-online-web-sp-000/README.md

 ## Setup

+Why is passing data back to views from your controller so important?
+It allows us to make your pages *dynamic* rather than *static* - that is, the data can change depending on the inputs provided by the user.
+As an example, we'll be creating a "String Reverser" - the user inputs a string ("Hello World") into an HTML form, and is shown the reverse of the string ("dlroW olleH") on the following page.

 To code along, fork and clone this repository.
 Run `bundle install` from the command line to ensure you have the proper dependencies installed.
 The starter code contains a basic Sinatra application which you can access by running `shotgun` in your command line and then opening `http://localhost:9393/reverse` in your browser.

 ### Starter Code

 Let's take a closer look at the starter code.

 #### Views
 + `reverse.erb` has a form that has one text input tag: `<input type="text" name="string"> `.
 Remember that the name attribute becomes the key for the form data in the `params` hash.
 The form has a method attribute of `POST`, and an action attribute of `/reverse`.
 + `reversed.erb` which will eventually show the reversed version of the string submitted by the user.